GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 <!-- RN: I'm just a yokel and English isn't my 1st language, but maybe ease into this anatomy a bit more?
 Or make it less complex? -->

-This works by starting with a central or 'default' master style, usually the 'Regular' – an upright roman design with the most typical weight and width that is most suitable for plain text.
+This works by starting with a central or 'default' master style, usually the 'Regular'–an upright roman design with the most typical weight and width that is most suitable for plain text.
 This is then connected to other style masters in a continuous range, called an 'axis.'
 The most common axis is **Weight**, which can connect the default style through to a Bold master style.
 Any individual style can be located along an axis, and is called an 'instance' of the variable font.